-A. All programs are provided on CDs which are mailed to users.
-For users who have computers without a CD drive, programs can also be provided on a USB memory stick by request.
+A. All programs are provided on USB memory sticks which are mailed to users.
 History has shown that many people who download programs from the internet do not keep proper backups of their program files and hence have nothing to use to reinstall their program after a computer hardware failure (eg hard drive crash etc).
-By providing a physical CD (or USB stick) to users they always have a means to reinstall the program.
+By providing a physical USB stick to users they always have a means to reinstall the program.
 In addition some users have very restrictive download limits and/or security restrictions on their internet accounts making downloads difficult.
 (Some optional additional non-critical files can however be downloaded from the YORKE Download page, but not the full programs)

 Q. I am using Windows Vista and the program works fine but I get an error message when I try to read the Help file?

 A. This is caused by Microsoft’s ommision of the Help Viewer program from Windows Vista which was included in all previous versions of Windows.
 This issue affects millions of help files (with type HLP) from software developers (including Microsoft itself) all over the world.

 To fix this situation Microsoft has provided a patch file for Vista which can be downloaded and installed from their website at http://go.microsoft.com/fwlink/?LinkID=82148

 It is recommended that you install this Microsoft patch to Vista as it fixes this problem for all past, present and future programs you may have from many companies.
 (If you are already able to successfully read HLP files, then your Vista may have already been patched previously.)
 This issue no longer applies to the latest versions of most YORKE software as the older HLP help file format has been changed to the newer CHM help file format which is supported by Vista and later versions of Windows.